Special Education Admissions Requirements

 - By the time you apply, will you be able to document at least 45 hours of early fieldwork (observation & participation) in one or more grade K-12 classrooms?
 You can meet this requirement through HSU’s courses (EED 210, 310, SED 210, 410 or PS 791), through a comparable course at some other university, or through privately arranged experiences (approved by the coordinator) in accredited schools with credentialed teachers.

-- Have you passed all subtests of the CSET Multiple Subjects, English, Math, or Science exam?
+- Have you passed all subtests of the CSET Multiple Subjects, or Single Subjects exam?
 Or have you completed an approved major in English, Math, or Science?
-If you’d like some help preparing for the CSET, we offer test prep workshops FREE here at HSU Click here for details and dates.

 - Have you passed EDUC 285: Technology Skills for Educators, or passed the CSET: Preliminary Education Technology Exam, or an equivalent course at another university?